Golden Age of Mexican Cinema: Film noir

-Mexican film directors such as Juan Orol took inspiration from the boom of the film noir genre in Hollywood in the 1940s and 1950s.
-Inspired by popular American gangster films and figures such as Humphrey Bogart and Edward G. Robinson, Orol created a distinctive filmic universe by mixing elements of classic film noir with Mexican folklore, urban environments, moral ambiguity, and existential crises.
-Notable examples include Gangsters Versus Cowboys (1948), Emilio Fernández's En la palma de tu mano (1951), and Roberto Gavaldón's La noche avanza (1952).
+In Mexico, the film noir genre popular in Hollywood in the 1930s and 1940s was represented by the actor and director Juan Orol.
+Inspired by popular Gangster films and figures such as Humphrey Bogart and Edward G. Robinson, Orol created a filmic universe and a particular style by mixing elements of classic film noir with Mexican folklore, urban environments, cabaret, and tropical music.
+Examples include the classic film Gangsters Versus Cowboys (1948).